 Term of appointment of Directors

-Except for Directors appointed to fill casual vacancies and subject to clauses 12.3.2 and 12.4, Directors will hold office for a term of approximately 3 years starting at the end of the annual general meeting at which they were appointed and expiring at the end of the third annual general meeting after their election, at which time they must retire.
+Except for Directors appointed to fill casual vacancies and subject to clauses 12.3.2 and 12.4, Directors will hold office for a term of approximately 3 years starting at the date of their election or appointment and expiring at the end of the third anniversary of their election or appointment, at which time they must retire.

 The first Directors will be appointed for a term that expires at the end of the first annual general meeting.